Bridging Data and Nature: Connecting Information, Technology, and Biodiversity

 Program Details

-For the symposium, speakers will present 20 minute talks on their use of data from information providers such as BHL, the obstacles faced, and visions for better access to biodiversity knowledge.
+For the symposium, speakers presented 20 minute talks on their use of data from information providers such as BHL, the obstacles faced, and visions for better access to biodiversity knowledge.

 - Information professionals who provide the literature and metadata;